Skip to content

 EXTENDED modifier

-Inclusion of the EXTENDED modifier includes summary statistics about the columns which take longer and more memory to create than the standard summary information without the modifier.
-The summary information varies between column types and values.
+The EXTENDED modifier includes summary statistics about the columns.
+These statistics take longer to compute and require more memory than the standard summary information.
+The summary information varies depending on column types and values.

 FULL modifier

-Inclusion of the FULL modifier uses the entire dataset in order to return complete column information, rather than just the first morsel from the dataset.
+The FULL modifier uses the entire dataset to return complete column information, rather than just the first morsel from the dataset.

 SHOW CREATE VIEW